MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 The ExceptIfFromScope parameter specifies an exception that looks for the location of message senders.
 Valid values are:

-- InOrganization: The message was sent or received over an authenticated connection **AND** the sender is a mailbox, mail user, group, or mail-enabled public folder in your organization, **OR** the sender's email address is in an accepted domain that's configured as an authoritative domain or an internal relay domain in your organization.
+- InOrganization: The message was sent or received over an authenticated connection *and* the sender is a mailbox, mail user, group, or mail-enabled public folder in your organization, *or* the sender's email address is in an accepted domain that's configured as an authoritative domain or an internal relay domain in your organization.
 - NotInOrganization: The sender's email address isn't in an accepted domain or the sender's email address is in an accepted domain that's configured as an external relay domain.

 ```yaml